Professional Heating Repair in Houston

 Furnaces tend to smell like the fuel they use, especially the first time they’re turned on during the year.
 The majority of furnace odors will decrease the more often the unit runs.
 But if you notice that the smell of fuel appears suddenly out of nowhere in your home and doesn’t decrease over time, it may be a sign of a more significant problem.

 This smell can result from a wide range of problems, including a gas leak to excessive dust inside the unit itself.
-This is when you need to call Nick’s Plumbing, A/C, and HVAC.
-We’d be more than happy to come out and take a look at your heating system to determine the cause of the furnace smells.
+This is when you need to call Nick’s Plumbing & A/C. We’d be more than happy to come out and take a look at your heating system to determine the cause of the furnace smells.

 3. Your furnace is rapid-cycling